 I’m a wanna-be prayer warrior.
 I long to grow a deeper prayer life, but I have a secret struggle with boredom.
 I know prayer carries power and changes lives.
 But when I sit down to pray, I find it hard to focus.
 After three minutes, my mind travels back to the last season of Downton Abbey, or wanders to my to-do list.
 Or I try to pray before bed, but I fall asleep.

 Are prayer wimps a thing?
 I suspect I am one and I'm left wondering how to pray better.

 I don’t mean to be flippant.
 Prayer is an amazing privilege.
 Through words like these in scripture, we have an open invitation from the God of the universe: “Call to me and I will answer you.”
 (Jeremiah 33:3a) We have a promise that He hears us: "You will call on me and come and pray to me, and I will listen to you."
 (Jeremiah 29:12)

 Through the pages of our Bibles, we see examples of men who prayed.
 Even Jesus, the Son of God, prayed.
 So I know I should too, but I find it challenging.
 I suspect I’m not alone.
-Many Christians struggling with knowing how to pray.
+Many Christians struggle with knowing how to pray.

 Why do we struggle with how to prayer?